julzaza/wildwitchherbs/_posts/2025-07-07-full-moon-rituals.md

 Moon magic requires **intention more than tools**.
 Even a single herb, water bowl, or whispered truth can open doors.
 These rituals are **invitations, not instructions**.
 Merge old ways with your life, and the moon will guide you.

-**May the full moon find you exactly as you are—and remind you that it’s enough.**
+**May the full moon find you exactly as you are and remind you that it’s enough.**

 ---